METALS-Copper eases for 2nd session on China growth concerns

-SINGAPORE, Feb 4 (Reuters) - London copper prices ticked lower on Monday, easing for a second session with the market under pressure from concerns over slowing factory activity in China - the world’s top industrial metals consumer.
+SINGAPORE, Feb 4 (Reuters) - London copper prices slid on Monday, easing for a second session amid pressure from concerns over slowing factory activity in the world’s biggest industrial metals consumer China.

 Trading was dampened by the week-long Lunar New Year holiday which has closed markets in China.

-Asia stocks were barely moved, staying near a four-month high after Wall Street’s tepid pre-weekend performance, while the dollar was supported against the yen following strong U.S. jobs and manufacturing data.
+Asia stocks hovered near four-month highs on Monday after a mixed performance on Wall Street at the close of last week, while the dollar firmed against the yen following strong U.S. employment and manufacturing data.

 FACTORY ACTIVITY: China’s factory activity shrank by the most in almost three years in January as new orders slumped further and output fell, a private survey showed, reinforcing fears that a slowdown in the world’s second-largest economy is deepening.